axelyamel/tcg-autotuning/README.md

 The Tensor-Contraction generator is a Python program that generates C code based on a simplified input.
 The TCG input is based on the Tensor-Contration Engine and Build To Order BLAS to create a simple interface that can be extended to every single user.

 The core of this framework is to generate CUDA code that run in NVIDIA GPUs.
 This code contains loop transformations, created by using Autotuning techniques, to achieve performance and better use of the features provided by the device.
-This is done by generating CUDA-CHiLL script, which are scripts that presents the transformations to be perform over a C code and produce CUDA code.
-This scripts can be use with the CHiLL compiler (http://ctop.cs.utah.edu).
+This is done by generating annotation for the CUDA-CHiLL module available in Orio, which are annotations that presents the transformations to be perform over a C code and produce CUDA code.
+The output of this program can be used with Orio (http://trac.mcs.anl.gov/projects/performance/wiki/Orio).

 Developer: